THE TREE OF LIFE

 When the mother questions where God's presence was when her son died, we are taken back to the beginning of time...literally, and pay witness to God creating the universe.
 This is done specifically through visual effects and breathtaking cinematography.
 We even see dinosaur activity at one point.

 It's a sequence that runs a good 15 minutes and is completely without dialogue.
-This is the point in the film that will test some viewer's patience.
+This is the point in the film that will test the patience of some viewers.
 Even I at first was close to wondering where Malick was going with this, but by the film's end I knew exactly what it was...and I was left speechless!

 And talk about having a sequence move me to tears on the strength of both beauty and meaning.
 Towards the end of the film, we see present day Jack on a beach shore confronted with all the people he knew and loved from his childhood, which is to give him a glimpse of what he is to expect when he passes on.
 It's impossible for me to do this sequence justice in a review, but trust me when I say this moment should leave any viewer at the very least purely awestruck!